-Rehab of the original hospital building into approximately 34 apartment units.
-Estimated 11 studio apartments, 11 one-bedroom apartments, 11 two-bedroom apartments and one three-bedroom apartment.
+Rehab of the original hospital building (Building 6) into 34 apartment units.
+There will be 11 studio rental apartments, 18 one-bedroom rental apartments and 10 two-bedroom rental apartments.
 Seven apartments will be designated as affordable.
-All affordable units would be in the first building done and available from the outset and indistinguishable from the market rate apartments in fit and finish.
+All affordable units would be in the first building done and available from the outset and indistinguishable from the market rate apartments in fit, finish and location within the building.
+Three of the affordable units will be studios, three will be 1 bedroom and one will be 2 bedroom.
+We will abide by whatever term the board promulgates for the affordable duration but no Maine municipality has a restriction of more than 30 years.
+There is a strong school of thought that an indefinite term is unenforceable which is why we have proposed a term of 25 years.

 The buffering from adjacent properties would be done in this phase as well as the driveway improvements.
-Parking lot lighting improvements on the western half of the site to enhance the dark sky would be done in this phase.
+Parking lot lighting improvements on the western half of the site with shielding to maintain the dark sky would be done in this phase.
 The central garden will be done at this time adding to an 11% overall reduction in site impervious surface at the end of this phase.
-The building façade and design to be approved by the board prior to the issuance of a building permit.
+The building façade design and schematic layout is submitted with this application.